deependujha/computer-science-notes/docs/01-os/01-Basic-Concepts/03-multi-tasking-vs-multi-threading.md

 # Multi-tasking Vs Multi-threading 🥷🏻

+???+ example "Analogy explanation of `multitasking` & `multithreading`"
+    Let's say there's one computer and a maintainer, and there are 5 people in a line waiting for their chance to use PC and do their work.
+Maintainer maintains a rule that no individual is allowed to work continuously for consecutive 5 minutes.
+If his/her work completes with in 5 minutes, they leave and the next one will get the PC, else, after 5 minutes, they will go back to the end of the line and again wait for their turn.

+    This is multi-tasking, (time-sharing).

+    Now, suppose a individual person needs to send some mail, research some topic, and download some pics.
+Either he can do one task after another, or he can perform a task for some time, let's say 1 minute and then move to another task.
+So, he is basically switching tasks in his own time frame.
+This is multi-threading.
+Each individual task will be called an independent thread of execution.

+    This is multi-threading.

+---

 ## Concept 🕵🏻‍♂️

 **Program:** A Program is an executable file which contains a certain set of instructions written